 Instructions

 1. Cook the aromatic base.
-Set a large saucepan over medium heat and add 2 tablespoons of gochujang paste, 1 tablespoon soy sauce, 2 teaspoons fish sauce and 2 tablespoons of chili oil.
+Set a large saucepan over medium heat and add 2 tablespoons of gochujang paste, 1 tablespoon light soy sauce, 2 teaspoons fish sauce, and 2 tablespoons of chili oil.
 Stir for a minute or two, then add the garlic and ginger and cook, stirring, for another minute.

 3. Add the noodles and pak choi.
 Add your noodles directly into the broth, stir, then let them cook for about 4 minutes.
 Use your packet to guide you on the cooking time here – different noodles have slightly different cooking times.
-Once they’re cooked, add the sliced pak choi and stir through the broth for a minute, until they look bright green.
+Once they’re almost ready, add the sliced pak choi and stir through the broth for a minute, until they look bright green.
 Remove the pot from the heat.

 4. Garnish and serve.
 Divide the saucy noodles and pak choi between bowls, spooning lots of the lovely sauce into each bowl.
 Squeeze a wedge of lime over each bowl, then top with the scallions and cilantro leaves.
-Finish with another drizzle of chili oil, then serve with the more lime wedges on the side.
+Finish with another drizzle of chili oil, then serve with more lime wedges on the side.

 Notes

 STORAGE INSTRUCTIONS: The noodles will continue to absorb liquid as they sit, so you’ll need to add a splash of water (or stock), when you reheat them, just to loosen them up again.
-They’ll keep for 3 days, stored in the fridge and can be easily reheated, either on the stovetop or in the microwave.
+They’ll keep for 3 days, stored in the fridge, and can be easily reheated, either on the stovetop or in the microwave.

-MAKE IT VEGAN: Swap the fish sauce for a vegetarian fish sauce, or use more soy sauce.
+MAKE IT VEGAN: Swap the fish sauce for a vegetarian fish sauce, or use more light soy sauce.

 • Prep Time: 5